-The Rules of the Auditor General (Section 10.554(1)(i)1.), require that we address in the management letter, if not already addressed in the auditors' report on compliance and internal controls, whether or not recommendations made in the preceding annual financial audit report have been followed.
+Section 10.554(1)(i)1.), Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address significant findings and recommendation made in the preceding annual financial audit report.
 There were no recommendations made in the preceding annual financial report.